 Cover crops are plants seeded without the intention of a direct harvest and are generally planted for the multiple benefits they provide to the farming system and the environment.
 In Iowa, cover crops are usually planted into standing corn or soybean crops or are planted immediately following grain harvest.
-While time constraints at this time of year may make it difficult to establish cover crops in the field, cover crops do offer a wealth of potential benefits.
-These benefits include protection from soil erosion (Lal et al., 1991; Karlen and Cambardella, 1996), increased soil microbial activity and nutrient cycling (Karlen and Cambardella, 1996), decreases in exlowa Department of Ag and Land Stewardship; Walton Family Foundation; NCR-SARE in partnership with the lowa Learning Farms
+While time constraints at this time of year may make it difficult to establish cover crops in the field, cover crops offer a wealth of potential benefits.
+These benefits include protection from soil erosion (Lal et al., 1991; Karlen and Cambardella, 1996), increased soil microbial activity and nutrient cycling (Karlen and Cambardella, 1996), decreases in excess nitrogen that would be vulnerable to leaching (Kaspar et al., 2007), and adding to soil carbon (Lal et al., 2004).
+Maintaining year-round soil cover, converting more sunlight to plant biomass that builds soil, and scavenging excess nutrients are features of cover crop systems and are proven methods to prevent soil and nutrient loss.